Catton, Derbyshire

 Catton is a civil parish within the South Derbyshire district, which is in the county of Derbyshire, England.
-Overwhelmingly rural, its population is reported alongside the adjacent parish of Coton in the Elms for a total of 896 residents in 2011.
+Overwhelmingly rural, its population is reported as 45 residents in 2021.
 The parish is 100 mi north west of London, 15 mi south west of the county city of Derby, and 5 mi south west of the nearest market town of Burton upon Trent.
 Being on the edge of the county border, it shares a boundary with the parishes of Coton in the Elms, Lullington and Walton upon Trent in Derbyshire, as well as Barton-under-Needwood, Edingale and Wychnor in Staffordshire.
 Catton Hall, a historic country house and the surrounding Catton Park are notable for hosting several annual events.

 Geography

 Location

 Catton parish is surrounded by the following local Derbyshire and Staffordshire places: